ZenIDTeam/ZenID-ios/README.md

     - iOS 11.0

 ## Installation

+### Statically link the frameworks
-### Link your project against RecogLib.xcframework and LibZenid.xcframework frameworks
+Link your project against RecogLib.xcframework and LibZenid.xcframework frameworks

 Go to your project and click on the `Project detail -> General` and under `Embeded binaries` add `RecogLib_iOS.xcframework` and `LibZenid_iOS.xcframework`.
 Both framework have to be in the `Embedded Binaries` and `Linked Frameworks and Libraries` section.

+### Installation with SPM

+1. Open your Xcode project.
+2. Add remote package dependency https://github.com/ZenIDTeam/ZenID-ios.git
+3. In your app target, General tab add **LibZenid_iOS** and **Recoglib_iOS** frameworks

 ## Authorization
 The SDK has to be authorized, otherwise it is not going to work.